VectorInstitute/forecasting-with-dl/demos/README.md

 - Upload these files to your personal Google Drive, noting their location.
 - Navigate to [Google Colab](https://colab.research.google.com/)
 - From the **File** menu, select **Upload notebook**.
 You will be prompted to sign in to a Google account.
 - Navigate to the **GitHub** tab.
-You will be prompted to connect Colab with your GitHub account.
+You will be prompted to connect Colab with your GitHub account. (**Note** Your GitHub account must be registered with the forecasting-bootcamp repository in order to access it.)
 - Ensure that the **Include private repos** checkbox is checked.
 - Select the Repository: VectorInstitute/forecasting-bootcamp
 - Click on the notebook you would like to open (e.g. `demos/demo1_prophet_neuralprophet_testset.ipynb`)